fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

 JUnit will run the test once for each parameter pair.
-Therefore, all we need to do is write a test that performs the conversion, and verifies that the generated source code is correct.
+Therefore, all we need to do is compare the generated source code against the expected source code, and supply filenames:

 ```
 @Test